burtonr/Ether.WeightedSelector/README.md

 Where can I get it?
 ==============

+**This is a fork of the original project to support .NET Core.
+This version is not currently published to NuGet**
+> The only changes were to the `csproj` and `sln` files, so you could safely ignore the warnings from the original, or build this version locally

 First, <a href="http://docs.nuget.org/docs/start-here/installing-nuget">install NuGet</a>.
 Then, install WeightedSelector.NET from the package manager console:

 >PM> Install-Package Ether.WeightedSelector